Star Fox: Star Fox 2

 Star Fox 2 was originally cancelled even though it was completely finished.
 Many of its new ideas were implemented for the then-forthcoming Star Fox 64, such as the rival team Star Wolf, all-range mode, charge shot, and a multiplayer mode (though Star Fox 2s multiplayer mode was no longer featured in the final beta).
 Other elements such as choosing characters, map pointing, and multiple ship variations were later implemented in Star Fox Command.
 A beta version of the Landmaster tank (the Walker) also makes an appearance as an Arwing with leglike attachments.
 A patch for the final beta was released by a third-party team of hackers to make the game complete, removing the debug mode menus, making an English translation, and removing subroutines for a buggy third vehicle not used in the game.

 The game was officially released as part of the Super NES Classic Edition, and was later added to the SNES Nintendo Classics service for Nintendo Switch Online subscribers.

+Star Fox (2026)

+A remake of Star Fox 64 for the Nintendo Switch 2, Star Fox, developed by Velan Studios as the studio's second collaborative project with Nintendo following Mario Kart Live: Home Circuit, was announced via a Nintendo Direct on May 7, 2026, in the midst of rumors and leaks relating to a revival of the Star Fox franchise and a coinciding new release, and following the franchise's main character Fox McCloud's appearance in The Super Mario Galaxy Movie.
+Released on June 25, 2026, to a generally positive reception, Star Fox's gameplay, structure, storyline, and characters remain largely unchanged from Star Fox 64, although the game's release on the then-modern Nintendo Switch 2 allowed the game to be the most graphically and technically impressive entry in the franchise.